-This article does not exhaust the possible contracting schemes and does not delve into the forms that have evolved.
+This article does not exhaust the possible contracting schemes and does not delve into the documents that have evolved.
 Sometimes the EPCM or similar provider is referred to as a "construction manager as advisor" (CMa).
 The AIA uses this term for one of their versions of a CM agreement.
 This terminology is opposed to "construction manager at risk" (CM@R), a CM who has greater amounts of cost and schedule accountability.

 Sometimes we hear contractors say "I'm a CM not at risk."
-My response (as an owner lawyer) is, "Yes, you do have risk, because you have a duty of professional care."
+My response (as an owner lawyer) is, "Yes, you do have some risk, because you have a duty of professional care."
 I prefer the AIA's "construction manager as advisor" language rather than concede that I have hired someone who is "riskless."
-In any project, nobody should be entirely coated in Teflon.
+In any project, nobody should be entirely clad in non-stick coating.